-The Human-Centered Design concentration is a rigorous program of study that is focused on the conceptual development and realization of products, systems and services.
+The Industrial Design concentration is a rigorous program of study that is focused on the conceptual development and realization of products, systems and services.

-The Human-Centered Design concentration is a rigorous program of study that is focused on the conceptual development and realization of products, systems and services.
+The Industrial Design concentration is a rigorous program of study that is focused on the conceptual development and realization of products, systems and services.

 Aside from academia, Alex Fekete works as a design consultant and sculpts objects in blown glass.
 His work appeared in New York Times, Business Week, Times Magazine, GQ and Absolute Sound.